quizitive/commonology/server_files/README.md

 # service nginx restart
 ```

+Note: used `-e nginx` arg with `setup-ngxblocker` because that is the extension we use on our nginx config files.

 Add this line to the crontab:

 `13 22 * * * root /usr/local/sbin/update-ngxblocker -e ms@quizitive.com`

+Try tests suggested at the end of hte github home page.

 ## Set outbound email using sendgrid.net